Welcome to The Temple Museum of Jewish Art, Religion, and Culture

-The Museum’s collection numbers over 2,500 Jewish ritual and fine art objects on display in the Hartzmark Gallery, Chapel Corridor, and throughout the Temple building.
+The Museum’s collection numbers over 2,500 Jewish ritual and fine art objects on display in the Hartzmark Gallery, Chapel Corridor, and throughout the Temple building, including three Czech Memorial Scrolls.
 The collection also includes 186 pieces on view in The Temple-Tifereth Israel Gallery at The Maltz Museum of Jewish Heritage.
 In addition to exhibitions, Museum programming includes monthly Art Talks, salons, lectures, tours, artists-in-residence, and collaborations with schools and community groups.

 Also On View

 The terrible events of October 7 and their aftermath continue to be an omnipresent element of our life.
 To voice the ongoing experiences of Israelis during this difficult time and to connect them with The Temple-Tifereth Israel congregation, the Temple Museum launched the project “From Israel.
 Now.”, a series of changing exhibits of artworks produced by leading and emerging Israeli creatives in direct response to the unfolding events.
 Artists working now feel the necessity to bear witness to the extremity of historic change and emotion it arouses.
 Through their work, we can find a channel to connect and recognize others and ourselves in the artists’ images.